The Purpose Of Spousal Support

 You’ve been promoted at work.
 Congratulations!

 You’ve shared the good news on Facebook and LinkedIn.
-Told everyone you know.
+You told everyone you know.
 Now you open your mail to find a letter from your ex-wife’s lawyer.

 The purpose of spousal support is to put your spouse in a similar position that they would be in if you were still married.